tiferrei/PEDASI/docs/source/guide_provider.rst

 Approving Data Access Requests
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-To approve user requests for amended access rights to data sources:
+To approve user or application requests for amended access rights to data sources:

  1. Select *Data Sources* from the navigation bar to see a list of all data sources to which you have access
  2. Select *Detail* for the data source you wish to manage access on